 That used to just mean tuition and books and a few other things, but recently the accepted expenses expanded to include student loan payments and private school tuition for grades K-12.

 When you make a withdrawal for one of these qualified expenses, it’s tax-free.
 Non-qualified expenses will not only be taxed but also have a 10% penalty fee applied.

-You probably already have a Roth IRA of your own, and custodial IRAs are the same.
-You’re just giving the kids in your life a huge head start on saving for retirement.
+You may already have a Roth IRA of your own, and custodial Roth IRAs are similar.
+You’re just giving the kids in your life a huge head start on saving for retirement (or even for college).